microsoft/kafka-connect-cosmosdb/doc/Confluent_Platform_Setup.md

 ### Startup

-Start up the docker containers for the Kafka Stack
+Start up the docker containers for Confluent Platform using `docker-compose`

 ```bash